Warmonkeyx2/lsba/PRD.md

 - **No bouts added** - Show helpful prompt to add at least a main event
 - **Data persistence failure** - Gracefully handle with toast notification and retry mechanism
 - **Many sponsors** - Wrap or truncate sponsor list if it exceeds available space
+- **Invalid image URLs** - Hide broken images gracefully with error handling; show fighter names without disruption
+- **Large background images** - Apply opacity overlay to ensure text readability regardless of image brightness
+- **Mixed image availability** - Handle cases where only one fighter has a photo while the other doesn't; maintain layout symmetry

 ## Design Direction